 Fingerprints are most commonly retrieved at robbery scenes (Coupe and Griffiths, 1996) and is of great importance in criminal cases.
 In another research it has been seen that fingerprints are found up to 71% of the times in such cases (Bradbury.
 S, 2005).
 It can be used to rule out the presence of individuals and narrow the search to link individuals to the robbery.
 Fingerprints are lifted, processed for preliminary screening, laboratory processing and identification using the fingerprint database (Galton.
 F, 1892).
 Large archive of millions of fingerprints is maintained for example: IDENT1 can be used to compare fingerprints.
-It is the National database of fingerprints in the UK.
+It is the National database of fingerprints.

-In a 'typical' outdoor robbery scene, recovered items could be identified as the victim's (such as a dropped mobile phone or wallet), the offender(s) (any weapons used to aid the offence) or indeed be irrelevant to the scene (such as litter).
-In such circumstances, the crime scene investigator should consider the likely origin of such items to inform the determination of evidential value.
-For example, a library card bearing offender(s) fingerprints found within the victim's empty wallet would confer high evidential value in linking the offender to the scene of the crime. .
-"From an offender's perspective, street robbery is favored for being quick and profitable - it nets cash as well as goods and drugs.
-Through interviews with offenders it has been found that they largely make rational decisions in the crime event, based on cost-benefit reasoning" (Tompson.
-L, 2012).
+In the robbery scene that our group investigated, recovered four evidences: a magazine with a foot print, an empty plastic bottle, a mobile phone (identified to be the victim's) and a wallet with the victim's library card.
+After thorough deductions, in my opinion the fingerprints found on the library card is of utmost evidential value.
+Robber's usually look for money and articles having monetary value.
+Having said that, the wallet was empty, the money was stolen, and the library card had no value, so there is a possibility that the offender left it behind.
 In the year 2016, fingerprint evidence helped the police solve a year-old robbery case, the offender was armed with a pistol and entered a convenience store.
 He robbed the money but left a piece of paper which fell from his pocket on the ground.
 Police recovered that paper and sent it to the laboratory for analysis.
 They could get a positive identification from the fingerprints and as a result the culprit was charged with robbery (Keegan.
 H, 2017).